-“Nameste, I was blessed to have the opportunity in late 2012 to personally meet Mount Everest up close and personal.
-The majestic beauty of Everest and the Himalayan mountain range is truly breathtaking and awe-inspiring.
+"Namaste, I was blessed to have the opportunity in late 2012 to meet Mount Everest up close and personal personally.
+The majestic beauty of Everest and the Himalayan mountain range is breathtaking and awe-inspiring.
 The Sherpa people, Porters, and people I met in Nepal are incredibly giving and kind.
 I used many of my firsthand experiences as material when writing Peak XV.
 The Himalayas cover roughly 75% of Nepal.
-Due to tectonic plate movement, the Himalayas grow taller every year.”
+Due to tectonic plate movement, the Himalayas grow taller every year."

 – Stephen Shields

 The Himalayan mountain range and Tibetan plateau have formed due to the collision between the Indian Plate and Eurasian Plate, which began 50 million years ago and continues today.
 Two hundred twenty-five million years ago (Ma), India was a large island off the Australian coast and separated from Asia by the Tethys Ocean; Himalayas, Nepali Himalaya, great mountain system of Asia forming a barrier between the Plateau of Tibet to the north and the alluvial plains of the Indian subcontinent to the south.
 The Himalayas include the highest mountains in the world, with more than 110 peaks rising to 24,000 feet (7,300 meters) or above sea level.
 One of those peaks is Mount Everest (Tibetan: Chomolungma; Chinese: Qomolangma Feng; Nepali: Sagarmatha), the world's highest, with an elevation of 29,035 feet (8,850 meters; see Researcher's Note: Height of Mount Everest.
 The mountains' high peaks rise into the zone of perpetual snow.